Car Review

 What is it like to drive?

-The motor is slung out at the back and powers the rear wheels, so there’s an element of inherent dynamism, even if unintended.
+Its motor is slung out the back and powers the rear wheels, so there’s an element of inherent dynamism.
 The weight distribution is 50:50 front to rear, and the steering has been developed with a quick rack and nicely linear response, so the car feels perky and forthright.
-It certainly feels lighter than the 1.7 tonne kerbweight would suggest.
+It certainly feels lighter than the 1.8 tonne kerbweight would suggest.

 Advertisement - Page continues below

 When you add in instant electric response, the MG4 feels genuinely lively.
-But saying that, MG has resisted the temptation to make the MG4’s acceleration too insistent: 0-62mph in just under eight seconds for both models is peppy and useful without smashing one’s head against the restraints, and there’s plenty for safe overtakes of bimbling tractors and the like.
+But saying that, MG has resisted the temptation to make the MG4’s acceleration too insistent: 0-62mph in just under 7.5 seconds for the Long Range and a genuinely lively 6.2 seconds for the Extended Range.
+There’s plenty for safe overtakes of bimbling tractors and the like.

-The ride is a little firm at times, but you forgive the car thanks to decent damping and you get gentle, reliable body roll as a payoff.
-Yes, you can hear the suspension booming if you get the wrong sort of surface or road, but it’s not a killer.
-And grip is good, shading to gentle, easily-dealt with understeer if you push too far.
+The ride is a little firm at times, but decent damping means it doesn't get on your nerves.
+Yes, you can hear the suspension booming if you get the wrong sort of surface or road, but mostly road noise isn't an issue.
+And grip is good, shading to gentle, easily-dealt with understeer if you push too far, or oversteer if you provoke it with sudden right-foot action.
+Beware, even in its fully on position, the ESP will let the back step out.
+Not so much you need to correct, just so your passengers emit a little 'eep'.

 Advertisement - Page continues below